openstack/ironic-inspector/doc/source/troubleshooting.rst

 configured for use with ironic-inspector, it can cause problems by interfering with the local DNS cache.
 To fix this issue ensure that ``/etc/resolve.conf`` points to your external DNS servers and not to ``127.0.0.1``.

+On Ubuntu 14.04 this can be done by editing your ``/etc/resolvconf/resolv.conf.d/head`` and adding your nameservers there.
+This will ensure they will come up first when ``/etc/resolv.conf`` is regenerated.